onlabsorg/swan-js/docs/modules/path.md

 path.join - function
 ------------------------------------------------------------------------
-Given a tuple of paths, it returns a signle path obtained by concatenating them.
+Given a tuple of paths, it returns a single path obtained by concatenating them.
 ```
 jPath = path.join(p1, p2, p3, ...)